hvaandres/PcapAnalyzer/README.md

 # PcapAnalyzer
 Welcome to PcapAnalyzer, a comprehensive toolkit for working with pcap files, which are commonly used to store network traffic captures.
 This repository provides a suite of tools designed to analyze, inspect, and extract insights from packet capture files.
 Whether you are a network security professional, a system administrator, or a developer working on network-related projects, PcapAnalyzer equips you with the essential utilities to streamline your pcap file analysis workflow.

+Also, I added OpenAI's GPT-3 model to generate a report for the pcap file.
+The report is generated in the form of a text file.
+The report contains the following information:

+- Source IP
+- Destination IP
+- Host: [URL, IP]
+- Type of vulnerability: [if any]
+- Description of the problem: [if any]
+- Possible Solutions: [if any]
+- User-Agent: [Browser, OS, Device]
+- Request Type: [Get, Post, Put, Delete]
+- Is Successful: [yes, no]

 ## Key Features:
 - Packet Inspection: Dive deep into network packets to examine headers, payloads, and other relevant information.